IngmarBitter/defenders/md/Salvation/Baptism.md

 Here the second part of the verse is to clarify the meaning of the first, namely that the significance of the baptism is not the "washing of the dirt" (the physical action of baptism) but "a response to God from a good conscience", meaning the conscience is already good before the baptisms starts.

-* *baptism completes faith* sees the good conscience as the result of anticipating the effect of salvation just about to be granted.

 * *faith alone* sees this to imply that it must be after one's sins are forgiven and salvation has been received.
 Thus baptism cannot be a prerequisite for salvation.
 See [gotquestions.org/baptism-1Peter-3-21](https://www.gotquestions.org/baptism-1Peter-3-21.html)

-An analogy might be that the first view sees happiness ensuing when receiving a check, while the second sees happiness only after the check has cleared.
+* *baptism completes faith* sees the good conscience as being completed/cleansed during the baptism.

+An analogy might be that *faith alone* sees passing the drivers license test with "getting you license" while *baptism completes faith* sees it as being handed your drivers license card.
+The qualification and the receiving of the actual card is part of the process for both, but the emphasis and significance are different.

 #### [Acts 22:16](https://biblia.com/bible/esv/Acts 22.16)